irdest/irdest/docs/website/content/home/about.md

     Ratman instances via network channel specific drivers, which allows the network to grow easily across network boundaries.

-Meshing_Title: What is a mesh network?
-Meshing: |
     In traditional network infrastructure there is a centralised point between you and the Internet: your Internet service provider (ISP).
     Whether you're using a  mobile network tower or a broadband connection,